 - The number of individuals mentored

-Providing psychological support, encouragement, and essential strategies for life in the scholarly community
+- Providing career and psychological support, encouragement, and essential strategies for life in the scholarly scientific community

 - Continued long term interest in the individual's professional advancement

 Past mentor nominees may be resubmitted.
 Please consider resubmission as the quality of submissions has exceeded our expectations in the past several years

-Member of Children’s National Hospital/Children’s Research Institute community who are George Washington University School of Medicine faculty
+Member of Children’s National Hospital/Children’s National Research Institute community who are faculty at George Washington University School of Medicine